Breakfast Hot Chocolate

 High in beneficial fats from the egg yolk; beneficial fats and anti-inflammatory vanilla

 Blend 200mls coconut milk with an egg yolk and between a quarter to a half a teaspoon of vanilla powder.
-Sweeten with a drop or two of stevia if wanted.
+Sweeten with a drop or two of stevia.

 Commercial granolas are packed with sugar, but this one is just lovely and nutty!